Nahaivska13/Service-station-management-system-/README.md

 ## Overview
 "Katalizator" is a relational database system designed for a car service station.
-The system helps to manage clients, track service orders, monitor spare parts inventory, and assign tasks to employees**.
+The system helps to manage clients, track service orders, monitor spare parts inventory, and assign tasks to employees.
 This project demonstrates skills in database design, SQL, data analytics.

 ---